-- Finally, know that all your child truly needs in their bedtime routine is a feeding, clean diaper + jammies, then a little love and to be put right to bed.
+Know that all your child truly needs in their bedtime routine is: a feeding, clean diaper + jammies, a little love, and to be put right to bed.
 Books, songs, and cuddles are okay, but they won’t make much difference in helping your baby sleep well.
-Also, don’t feel it’s necessary to have quiet play time or low lights in an effort to “wind down” before bedtime.
+Also, don’t feel like it’s necessary to have quiet play time or low lights in an effort to “wind down” before bedtime.
 As long as the final feeding takes place within 30 minutes of bedtime, and you undertake the normal, soothing parts of bedtime (a diaper change, pajamas, kisses and hugs), that will be more than enough for your child to go down easily.